hjue/JustWriting/README.md

 If you share the folder in Dropbox with others, all members can add, edit the posts.

-Of course, if you have problems to install Dropbox on servers, it also can upload files by FTP, SVN or git, or any methods you can upload files.
+Of course, if you have problems to install Dropbox on servers, it also can upload files by FTP, SVN or git, or any other methods you can upload files with.

 [Oneline Demo on SAE](http://justwriting.sinaapp.com/)